Doing Digital Business

 During the course there will be an intensive study trip to Berlin.
 Students must be aware that cost for and connected with the trip is not covered by BI Norwegian Business School and students are expected to cover this cost themselves.

-An overview of the Digital Methods paradigm, and a showcase of current examples in the form of interesting research and company studies is given.
-Students will obtain insights into the way of thinking of Digital Methods and get a first grasp of practical questions and challenges that can occur when conducting research with social media.
+An overview of the current developments around digital innovations, and a showcase of current examples in the form of interesting research and company studies is given.
+Students will obtain insights into the way of thinking of foresight planning and get a first grasp of practical questions and challenges that can occur when conducting innovation research.

 The context of social ventures and start-ups - an important element for the course in general and the assignment in particular - is introduced.
 Students will familiarize themselves with examples and conceptual approaches to the topic of start-ups in general and social ventures in particular.
 They will apply the value proposition design method to get structured insights into the eco-system of social ventures.